peter-mcconnell/petermcconnell.com/content/posts/linuxtools.md

 lsblk
 -----

+When: you assume there's an issue with the block devices and want to first check everything is in place.

 The `lsblk` (List Block Devices) command is a command-line utility in Linux that allows users to view a list of block devices (e.g. hard drives, SSDs, USB drives) attached to their system.
 It can be used to view the available block devices, their mount points, and their partition layouts.
 You may want to use this tool to validate if block devices are available and mounted.

 To use `lsblk`, you simply need to enter the command followed by any desired options.
 The following command will display a list of all block devices on the system: